Toad (Marvel Comics): Powers and abilities

-As a result of having his genetic structure restored (thus stabilizing and augmenting his mutation), Toad can extend his elastic tongue up to 25 feet in length to ensnare objects and people.
-His tongue is superhumanly strong and tough to the extent that he once killed a magistrate of Genosha by ensnaring him with his tongue and squeezing, causing the magistrate to be crushed to death almost immediately.
-He can also secrete odorless pheromone venom and psychoactive chemicals from his tongue and fingertips that allow him to influence, manipulate, and control the minds of others to a limited extent.
+As a result of having his genetic structure restored (thus stabilizing and augmenting his mutation), Toad gained an elastic, prehensile tongue that he can extend up to 25 feet in length and use to ensnare and constrict others.
+He can also secrete odorless pheromone venom and psychoactive chemicals from his tongue and fingertips that allow him to control minds to a limited extent.
 Thanks to special pads on his hands and feet, Toad can stick to and climb most surfaces with ease, even if they are vertical, inverted, or slick.
 He can also secrete a highly adhesive resin from his pores that paralyzes the nervous system of anybody who touches it.
-Toad has also demonstrated the ability to telepathically communicate with amphibian life (which he often uses as spies), and to expel powerful gusts of wind from his lungs capable of knocking someone down.
+Toad has also demonstrated the ability to telepathically communicate with amphibian life (which he often uses as spies), and to expel powerful gusts of wind from his lungs.

 Toad's intellect has increased beyond his original levels, and he has considerable knowledge of advanced technology and access to vast technological and scientific knowledge, which he gained as a lackey to Magneto and while he was held captive by the Stranger, as well as his studies of machinery in the possession of Arcade and Arkon.
 He once possessed alien technology that he stole from the Stranger's world, and could utilize it to create synthezoid robots, among other uses.
 He has demonstrated the ability to apply this advanced technology but lacks the creativity to make progress beyond his existing knowledge.
 For example, while he could construct and utilize a powerful exoskeletal armor, he would be unable to improve on its base design.

-Although Toad's amphibian-like traits extend to his physical appearance, this was revealed to be contingent upon his mutation when the High Evolutionary depowered every mutant on Earth.
-This causes Toad to take on a human appearance, which is what he would have looked like had he not been born a mutant.

-Toad later gained a secondary mutation where he could light his tongue on fire.
+Toad later underwent a secondary mutation, gaining the ability to light his tongue on fire.

 Other versions

 1602

-An alternate universe variant of Toad from Earth-311 appears in Marvel 1602.
+An alternate universe version of Toad from Earth-311 appears in Marvel 1602.
 This version is a servant of Enrique in the Vatican.

 Age of Apocalypse

-An alternate universe variant of Toad from Earth-295 appears in Age of Apocalypse.
+An alternate universe version of Toad from Earth-295 appears in Age of Apocalypse.
 This version is a member of Forge's resistance group, the Outcasts, before being killed by Grizzly.

 Amazing Spider-Man: Renew Your Vows

-An alternate universe variant of Toad from Earth-18119 appears in Amazing Spider-Man: Renew Your Vows.
+An alternate universe version of Toad from Earth-18119 appears in Amazing Spider-Man: Renew Your Vows.
 This version is a member of the Brotherhood of Mutants.

 Earth X

-An alternate universe variant of Toad from Earth-9997 appears in Earth X. This version obtained Magneto's powers following a polar shift and usurped him as leader of the Brotherhood of Mutants.
+An alternate universe version of Toad from Earth-9997 appears in Earth X. This version obtained Magneto's powers following a polar shift and usurped him as leader of the Brotherhood of Mutants.